HarrisonWinslow/LLMDB/README.md

 ### Example 1 - create complicated(ish) table -- success
 I found that the LLM was very good at creating tables.
 1. **Prompt from me:**
->"Create a table called BandPlaysConcert.
+>Create a table called BandPlaysConcert.
 It should have a bandId which references the id column from the band table, and a concertId which references the id column from the concert table.
 There should also be a separate, unique id that auto increments.
-The combination of bandId and concertId should be unique"
+The combination of bandId and concertId should be unique.

 2. **AI-generated SQLite:**
 ```